 Lizz Hamilton is an interdisciplinary artist from Los Angeles, California.
 She received her BFA from University of the Arts London: Central Saint Martins, and her MFA in Studio Art from the University of Kentucky.
 Her studio practice uses textiles, antique taxidermy mounts, and natural materials to explore human/animal relationships in the face of ecological devastation.
-She collaborates with Samantha Hensley to write and illustrate The Museum of the Vanishing Dog, a project that explores museum culture, relationships with historical narratives, and the limits of curation.
-She lives in San Diego, CA and works as an independent writer and researcher for several local universities, specializing in diversifying historical narratives within art and design programs.
+She collaborates with Samantha Hensley to write and illustrate The Museum of the Vanishing Dog, a podcast that explores museum culture, relationships with official archives, and the limits of curation.
+She lives in Idyllwild, California and works as a drawing and painting teacher.
 Her work has been shown both nationally and internationally.